• Expert Services

 HS2 Ltd

-The ventilation and substation shaft will form a new multi-storey building housing LU equipment spread across five floors.
-The shaft will be constructed using secant pile walls and a bottom-up construction method with a footprint of 20m (W) x 20m (L) x 20m (D).
+The ventilation and substation shaft formed a new multi-storey building, housing LU equipment spread across five floors.
+The shaft was constructed using secant pile walls and a bottom-up construction method, with a footprint of 20m (W) x 20m (L) x 20m (D).

 Category III Check Design Services:

-Gall Zeidler Consultants has been commissioned to undertake the Category 3 Check of the design of a new London Underground Substation/Vent Shaft, Temporary Construction Shaft and associated Tunnels.
-The CAT 3 check comprises independent reviews, checks and check calculations of the detailed design (RIBA 4 stage) relating to the tunnel, substation/ventilation shaft and construction shaft and analysis of the structures.
+Gall Zeidler Consultants was commissioned to undertake the Category 3 Check of the design of the new London Underground Substation/Vent Shaft, Temporary Construction Shaft and associated Tunnels.
+The CAT 3 check comprised independent reviews, checks and check calculations of the detailed design (RIBA 4 stage) relating to the tunnel, substation/ventilation shaft and construction shaft.

 Location: